DeepLearnPhysics/larcvdataset/README.md

     make

-# Setting up the modeul
+# Setting up the module

 (to do) Environment variables, loading the dependencies, etc.